LizzyonGit/court_love/README.md

         - Places left: how many places are left to book
         - Price
         - **Add to cart** button, or when there are no places left, **Not bookable** disabled button.
         - For site admin only: **Edit** and **Delete** buttons.
-Intentionally this section is not styled like the rest of the card, to highlight it is part of the admin.
+Intentionally, this section is not styled like the rest of the card, to highlight it is part of the admin.

     All lessons: